0xboz/blog/_posts/2019-07-18-learn-c-plus-plus-getting-started.md

 ### ```for``` Statement

+> Exercise 1.16: Write your own version of a program that prints the sum of a set of integers read from cin.

 ```cpp
 /*
  * Exercise 1.16: Write your own version of a program that prints the sum of